-The contest is open only to current Ontario secondary school students.
+The contest is open to current Ontario secondary school students.

-Employees of provincial or federal workers’ compensation boards, provincial and federal ministries and departments of labour and their immediate family members are not eligible.
+However, employees of provincial or federal workers’ compensation boards, provincial and federal ministries and departments of labour, the Canadian Centre for Occupational Health and Safety and their immediate family members are not eligible.

 1. To be eligible, your video must be no longer than 2 minutes in length.
 Videos that exceed 2 minutes in length will be disqualified.

-3. All videos must be submitted for judging via the video sharing website Vimeo, accessible at www.vimeo.com.
+2. All videos are to be submitted for judging via the video sharing website Vimeo, accessible at www.vimeo.com.
 Memberships to Vimeo are free.
 Videos can be password protected to maintain privacy.
 If you choose to password protect your video, you must include the password on your contest entry form.
 All videos must remain downloadable from Vimeo for the duration of the contest period.

-*In these Rules, “contest organizers” refers to provincial ministries and departments of labour, La Commission de la santé et de la sécurité du travail du Québec (CSST), the Association of Workers’ Compensation Boards of Canada (AWCBC) and the Labour program of federal Human Resources & Skills Development Canada (HRSDC) and federal and provincial workers’ compensation boards.
+[ 1 ] In these Rules, “contest organizers” refers to provincial ministries and departments of labour, La Commission de la santé et de la sécurité du travail du Québec (CSST), the Association of Workers’ Compensation Boards of Canada (AWCBC), the Canadian Centre for Occupational Health and Safety and the Labour program of the federal Employment and Social Development Canada (ESDC) and federal and provincial workers’ compensation boards.